angelxuanchang/nlp-class/project.md

 Go to [Coursys]({{ site.coursys }}).
 Under the `Final Project` activity submit the following files:

-* `mileston.pdf`: this is the project milestone report
+* `milestone.pdf`: this is the project milestone report

 ### Project Write-up (due on {{ site.hwdates[5].deadline }})